QuartzWarrior/Innocent-bot/README.md

 * `destroy` - deletes everything possible, then bans every member in the server as long as you have permission.

 ## Setup
-Download the files for the bot and make sure Python 3.7 is installed.
+Download the files for the bot and make sure Python 3.9 is installed.
 After you have done those steps, simply install the following dependencies:

-* discord.py REWRITE
+* nextcord

-You can do this by typing `pip install -U git+https://github.com/Rapptz/discord.py@rewrite` into cmd as long as Python is in path.
+(Windows) You can do this by typing `pip3 install -U nextcord` into cmd as long as Python is in path.
+(Linux) You can do this by typing `python3 -m pip install -U nextcord` into console.

 After this, open the bot file in an IDE or text editor and input your token and desired prefix.